Step 1: Start Your Research

 Step 3: Find a Venue

 This might be the most obvious step, but it is often the most challenging.
-You can’t have a group if you don’t have somewhere to play.
+Unlike digital games like Words With Friends, you can’t have a Scrabble group if you don’t have somewhere to play.
 Yes, the club can convene at your home, but finding a public space is almost always better.
 A central location will help draw more people.
 Recreation centers, Veterans of Foreign Wars (VFW) halls, hotel conference rooms and other such rentable locations are ideal for almost any club.

 Once you have all met in person and established a community, you also have the option to take that community to the virtual world.
 Playing in person is always more fun.
 But, if life gets in the way and not everyone can meet as much as they’d want, you can still stay connected by playing Scrabble online.